 The tone was jubilant, calling the embrace of technology empowering.
-Or so the Internet tells me -- of course, I wasn't there in person, just looked at it online.
+Or so the Internet tells me — of course, I wasn’t there in person, just looked at it online.
 Continuation of the mobile boom is seen as inevitable, an unstoppable paradigm shift where people increasingly consider gadgets as prerequisites for communication.
-Jacobs said the expansion of mobile will empower us.
-He didn't mention that the growth of his business, along with throngs of other mobile-focused endeavors, hinges on this continued embrace of mobile tech.
+Jacobs added that the expansion of mobile will empower us.
+He didn’t mention that the growth of his business, along with throngs of other mobile-focused endeavors, hinges on this continued embrace of mobile tech.

 He’s not wrong, at least not about the way mobile is so wholeheartedly embraced.
 I see it in my teenage siblings, who Snapchat and Voxer their ways to relationships and only spell out “you” in academic papers.
 And I see it in myself.
 I could kiss the ground with gratitude for Skype, which kept my relationship going despite international distance.
 The Chase banking app lets me avoid dealing with the most obnoxiously narrow parking spaces in the world in front of my branch.
 And even though Facebook may or may not be warping my brain, it’s probably the most important communication tool in my life, sustaining multiple friendships and helping me create a record of my life.